 1. General terms and conditions of the Scholarships programme

-A Mandela Rhodes Scholarship enables a Scholar to study at a South African tertiary institution registered with the South African Council on Higher Education for an accredited postgraduate degree programme.
-The Scholarship is awarded for one or a maximum of two years, currently for an Honours or Masters degree.
+A Mandela Rhodes Scholarship enables a Scholar to study at a South African tertiary institution registered with the South African Council on Higher Education (and approved by the MRF) for an accredited postgraduate degree programme.
+The Scholarship is currently awarded for either a one year Honours or an up to two years Masters degree, or their academic equivalents.

 Mandela Rhodes Scholars shall: